rwxrob/skilstak/docs/about/nice.md

 - Name: adrnlnJnky
   Text: ->
     I want to share: I took your Linux class in 2020 during the Covid lockdown.
     I took your course then, from there I learned Go, then randomly Elixir and now I have a job as a developer.
 That course your did for free was the jump point that got me moving forward with traction...

+- Name: Dizzyfly
+  Text: ->
+    Hi Rob!
+I hope all is well.
+I landed and kept my job thanks to your 2021 boost series on YouTube.
 ```